DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 * Easy conversion into various electronic file formats.
 * The possibility of collaborative editing and revision control, using resources ranging from simple user-friendly tools such as wikis and blogs to sophisticated revision control systems such as Git and GitHub (originally used for software development by teams of programmers working internationally on large projects).
 * The possibility of adding elements other than text (videos, images, links) while keeping these separate from the main document files.
 This way, the size of the central editorial document remains very small, while images and videos in various resolutions for various publication media are easier to maintain.
-* Easy extraction of output derived from the book itself, such as abstracts, video book trailers, newsletters, or personalized e-publications.
+* Easy extraction of output derived from the book itself, such as abstracts, video book trailers, newsletters, or personalized electronic publications.
 * Easier extraction of parts of a publication which can then be published separately.
 * Independence from any particular software program (such as Word and InDesign).
 * Long-term archivability.